-We don’t know for sure why some people are transgender.
-Many people think one or more genes may play a part.
+We do not know for sure why some people are transgender.
+Many people think one or more genes of parents play a part in making their child transgender.
 People who study genes have found things that support this.
+The best guess in 2020: about 25% to 50% of being transgender comes from genes.
 Science does not know all the answers yet.

 This page uses easy words.
 This helps young people read it.
-This also helps people who don’t know many English words.
+This also helps people who do not know many English words.
 The words in bold are hard.
 You need to know what they mean, or this will be hard to read.
-Start here if you don’t know some of the words so far.
-You can use these links to looks up words you don’t know:
+Start here if you do not know some of the words so far.
+You can use these links to looks up words you do not know:

 Merriam-Webster’s Learner’s Dictionary

 Why look for transgender genes?

 Some people do not like transgender people.
 Many of us want to change that.

 If science finds genes that make people transgender, it can show some good things:

 - Being transgender is not a sin.

 Many people who work in science think that being transgender is just a trait, like having brown eyes.
 It is not good or bad.